Garden & Pool

 While Epsom salt can help boost the growth of your pepper plants, it is not a cure-all for pests and diseases.
 Keep an eye out for common pepper plant pests like slugs and aphids, and be sure to take appropriate measures to control them.

-Use Epsom Salt on Pepper Seeds with Caution
+Epsom Salt on Pepper Seeds?

 By keeping these precautions in mind, you can safely and effectively use Epsom salt to boost the growth of your pepper plants.